What Can Landlords Claim as Business Expenses?

 Bad and doubtful debts

-Write-off debts that are not recoverable, like rent arrears or the cost of repairing damage, providing you have taken all practical steps to recoup the money.
+Write off debts that are not recoverable, like rent arrears or the cost of repairing damage, provided you have taken all practical steps to recoup the money.

-Landlords can't keep a general debt reserve as a float to cover unspecific debts, nor write-off debts from slow payers.
+Landlords can't keep a general debt reserve as a float to cover unspecific debts or write off debts from slow payers.

 Business rates and Council Tax

-Landlords will pay business rates on holiday lets, but tenants are likely to pay the Council Tax on a buy-to-let rental.
+Landlords will pay business rates on holiday lets, but tenants will likely pay the Council Tax on a buy-to-let rental.

 If the tenancy agreement says the landlord pays Council Tax, the total amount paid is allowed as a business expense.